Sport psychology: Burnout

-Identity Beyond Sports
+Identity beyond sports

 Identity is built off of one's self-perception of their physical, psychological, and interpersonal characteristics which are rooted in personal experiences, memories, and social influences.
 Athletic identity is defined as "the degree to which an individual identifies with the athlete role and looks to others for acknowledgement of that role."
 Athletic identity is developed through acquisition of skills, confidence, and social interaction during sport.
 Cognitively, it provides a framework for processing information, how an individual copes with career-threatening situations, and inspires behavior consistent with an athlete.
 The social role can be determined by the perceptions close to the athlete, like family, friends, and teammates.
 As a form of self-concept, athletic identity provides a way to evaluate competence or worth, which can influence self-esteem and motivation.
 After spending a majority of their lives training, earning recognition for athletic accomplishments, and integrating in the sports environment, the athletic identity becomes a key component of an individual's identity as a whole.
-Sports psychologists help empower athletes to explore and access other non-sports related identities in times of transition after the life as an athlete.
+Sport psychologists help empower athletes to explore and access other non-sports related identities in times of transition after the life as an athlete.

-Some benefits of an athletic identity include having a strong sense of self in who an individual is, and increased self-confidence, discipline, and social interactions.
+Some benefits of an athletic identity include a strong sense of self, increased self-confidence, discipline, and social interactions.
 There are also health and fitness benefits.
 Some consequences of a strong athletic identity include having emotional difficulties dealing with injuries because it usually results in inability to play or perform at peak performance, which could result in loss of confidence and increase feelings of helplessness.
 There can also be difficulty adjusting to life after the end of an athletic career.
-Since sports has been a source of self worth, it can become difficult to adjust to a life without sports for many athletes, especially those who peak at a young age.
+Since sports is often a source of self worth, it can become difficult to adjust to a life without sports for many athletes, especially those who peak at a young age.
 This can also lead to alternate career or educational options being considered because individuals with a strong athletic identity do not associate their identities with other activities.
 Having an overly strong athletic identity can also result in burnout due to overcommitment towards an individual's role as an athlete.

 Having a strong athletic identity can have a very positive impact on athletes during their athletic career as this allows them to focus solely on their career and bettering themselves.
 When athletes who have a very strong athletic identity get injured and are sidelined away from the game, it can lead to anxiety, stress and depression because these athletes do not know who they are outside of the game they have been playing.
 This is the same with athletes who have retired and not known what to do because there whole lives have been about sports.
 Inversely, athletes can be optimistic about their future post-sports because they will have time to do activities which they never have been able to do before.